-Caramel Flavor (2 ounces).
+Caramel or Other Flavor (2 ounces).
 Limit 1.
-Valid in the store with $30 purchase.
+Online only

 Caramel is the new vanilla--a wonderful change at a fraction of the cost.